Can remote learning work for dentistry students?

 Concentration: what helps students sustain attention online?

-Use varied formats within sessions (explain, apply, quiz, reflect), build in micro‑breaks, and set clear goals for each block.
-Spread content across shorter segments rather than long lectures and keep a consistent weekly cadence so students can manage energy and commitments across modules.
+Use varied formats within sessions: explain, apply, quiz, reflect.
+Build in micro-breaks and set clear goals for each block.
+Spread content across shorter segments rather than long lectures, and keep a consistent weekly cadence so students can manage energy and commitments across modules.

 How Student Voice Analytics helps you

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.